Jinyi-Wang/AppRec/README.md

 # AppRec

-The code aims to recommend mobile applications.
+The code aims to recommend mobile applications for users.
 Not complete.

 ## crawler.py